Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - **Hardware Efficiency**: Actions taken to make software use less physical resources to perform the same function.
 - **Carbon Awareness**: Actions taken to time or region-shift software computation to take advantage of clean, renewable or low carbon sources of electricity.

+Carbon aware software will optimize the timing and location of operation to minimize emissions associated with operation.
+This could consist of moving computation to regions with cleaner grid emissions or delaying jobs to cleaner periods (or a combination of both).
+Energy efficient software will also run on hardware that requires less energy to operate or the software can be re-architected to require less energy to execute.
+All combined, these effects are reflected in the total operational emissions.

 ## Methodology Summary

 This standard can be used to calculate the real-world emissions associated with software by measuring the total change in global emissions associated with a particular piece of software.